ycrc/ycrc.github.io/docs/clusters/farnam.md

 - - -

 !!! info "Upcoming Farnam Retirement"
-    After more than six years in service, we will be retiring the Farnam HPC cluster later this year.
-In late 2022, Farnam will be replaced with a new HPC cluster, McCleary.
+    After more than six years in service, we will be retiring the Farnam HPC cluster in early 2023.
+Farnam will be replaced with a new HPC cluster, McCleary.
 For more information and updates see the [Farnam decommission page](/clusters/farnam-decommission).

 ## Access the Cluster